KyloIO/kylo-docs/installation/HortonworksSandboxConfiguration.rst

 -  Folder Path = <pathToProjectFolder>

--  Folder Name = data-lake-accelerator
+-  Folder Name = kylo

 Choose Auto-mount so that it remembers next time you start the VM.